Selaiyur: Transport and connectivity

-Selaiyur is connected by MTC.
-The nearest railway station is 3 kilometres away at Tambaram.
+The nearest major railhead is Tambaram railway station, from which suburban and main-line services connect the area with central Chennai and the southern suburbs.
 The nearest airport is Chennai International Airport at Meenambakkam.
 The main mode of transport and conveyance are buses and share-autos.
 The following buses ply towards Camp Road.
 Camp Road is the main junction in the locality where many banks like SBI, HDFC, AXIS are situated.